fss-fmi/sugaming/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: "🆕 Feature request"
+name: '🆕 Feature request'
-about: "Suggest an idea to be implemented in this project."
+about: 'Suggest an idea to be implemented in this project.'
-title: "feat: "
+title: 'feat: '
 labels: feature
-assignees: ""
+assignees: ''
 ---

 **Issue type**
 I'm submitting a ...

 - [ ] 🐛 bug report
 - [x] 🆕 feature request
 - [ ] 🧪 testing request